fitzsimonsjl/fitzsimonsjl.com/content/_index.md

 Here you can find my ramblings on tech, privacy, OSINT, and cybersecurity - see the Blog section.
 I'm gradually updating the Photography section - feel free to take a gander if that's your sort of thing.

 I have no plans to allow comments on posts because I don't want to spend time moderating them.
-If you want to get in touch with me about anything written here (whether it's to tell me you liked it and want to discuss it further, have a question, or because you want to argue with me and tell me I'm wrong), you can send an email to <jackfitzsimons@tutanota.com>
+If you want to get in touch with me about anything written here (whether it's to tell me you liked it and want to discuss it further, have a question, or because you want to argue with me and tell me I'm wrong), you can send an email to <blog@fitzsimons.dk>

 Links to other places you can find me/get in touch: